-Additional information relating to the Company may be found on SEDAR at www.sedar.com including, but not limited to:
+Additional information relating to the Company may be found on SEDAR+ at [www.sedarplus.ca] including, but not limited to:

-- the Company's condensed interim consolidated financial statements for the three and nine months ended December 31, 2022 and 2021; and - the Company's audited consolidated financial statements for the years ended March 31, 2022 and 2021.
+• the Company's audited consolidated financial statements for the years ended March 31, 2023 and 2022.

-This MD&A has been approved by the Board on February 27, 2023.
+This MD&A has been approved by the Board on July 31, 2023.